globeport/Globeport.Client.Uwp.Host/README.md

 ### Properties

-`string Id { get; set; } - Sets the unique instance Id for the control/element.
-Refer to above for details on how to find this.`
+`string Id { get; set; }`
+- Sets the unique instance Id for the control/element.
+Refer to above for details on how to find this.

 ### Methods

+`object GetProperty(string name)`
-`object GetProperty(string name) - Gets a property value by name. e.g. GetProperty("Color")`
+- Gets a property value by name. e.g. GetProperty("Color")

-`void SetProperty(string name, object value) - Sets a property value by name. e.g. SetProperty("Color", "#000000")`
+`void SetProperty(string name, object value)`
+- Sets a property value by name. e.g. SetProperty("Color", "#000000")

 ### Events

+`event EventHandler<DataObject> EventRaised`
-`event EventHandler<DataObject> EventRaised - can be invoked by a control/element e.g. ColorChanged.
-The DataObject type represents a JSON object`
+- can be invoked by a control/element e.g. ColorChanged.
+The DataObject type represents a JSON object

 # Feedback